Americans love their eggs.

 How an egg is prepared will impact its calorie and fat content.

-Hard-boiled, soft-boiled and poached eggs do not contain added calories or fats.
-A fried egg, however, is higher in calories and fat, as are scrambled eggs.
+Hard-boiled, soft-boiled and poached eggs do not contain added calories or fats while fried eggs have extra calories from the fat they're fried in.

 Using nonstick cooking spray rather than butter, margarine, bacon grease or cooking oil can help minimize these additional calories and fats.
 Eggs should be cooked thoroughly to reduce the risk of salmonella, a type of food poisoning.

 The Pros and Cons of Eggs